Zhongji Innolight

 Zhongji Innolight (Zhōngjì Xùchuàng Gǔfèn Yǒuxiàn Gōngsī (中际旭创股份有限公司)) is a publicly listed Chinese company that engages in the manufacture and sale of telecommunication transceiver modules.
+It is the largest producer of optical transceivers in the world, making it a critical part of digital equipment and infrastructure, including AI data centers.

 Background

 Shandong Zhongji Electrical Equipment (1987 to 2017)

 In 1987, Shandong Zhongji Electrical Equipment was founded originally in Longkou as a machinery manufacturing factory.

 In 1999, the company restructured from a collective enterprise to a private enterprise.
 It was one of the earliest companies in China to independently develop and manufacture CNC machines for motor winding.

 In 2000, the company was recognized as a national high-tech enterprises by the Ministry of Science and Technology.

 In April 2012, Shandong Zhongji Electrical Equipment held its initial public offering (IPO) becoming a listed company on the Shenzhen Stock Exchange.

 InnoLight Technology (2008 to 2017)

 In April 2008, InnoLight Technology (IT) was founded.
 It produced high-speed optical transceivers that facilitate communication between servers.
 The company experience significant growth due to popularity of cloud computing.
 Investors of the firm included Google Capital, Lightspeed Venture Partners and Oriza Holdings who chose to invest in it due to its importance to data centers.

-In June 2015, IT planned to hold an IPO on the Nasdaq under the symbol INLT.
-The deal size was expected to be $100 million.
-However, in December 2016, it withdrew its application.